-The magic of Turmeric, the golden spice, has been well documented in traditional Chinese medicine and Indian (Auryvedic) medicine for thousands of years.
-And recent research confirms what the ancient gurus have always known.... that turmeric has medicinal qualities that may assist in the treatment of many common diseases.
-More specifically, it's one of nature's most powerful anti-inflammatory and antioxident agents.
+Turmeric, the golden spice, has been well documented in traditional Chinese medicine and Indian (Auryvedic) medicine for thousands of years.
+And recent is starting to confirm what the ancient gurus have always known.... that turmeric may have medicinal qualities that assist in body in a variety of powerful ways*.
+More specifically, it's emerging as one of nature's most powerful anti-inflammatory and antioxident agents*.

 The first scientific article on the subject was published by Oppenheimer in the Lancet 80 years ago.
 Since then there has been an explosion of scientific research on this medicinal plant − 5,600 scientific articles and more than 100 clinical trials have been completed.